From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Tips for your Search

-Given the high demand for adoption, we ask that you be in a position to adopt within a few days of inquiring about an animal.
+We ask that you be in a position to adopt the day you visit with an animal.
 Our goal with adoption is to find a great match and have the animal stay in care for the least amount of time possible.

-If you saw an animal on the website, in a news article, or on social media and it is no longer listed, the animal has either been adopted or we received multiple inquiries and we are processing those inquiries.
+If you saw an animal on the website, in a news article, or on social media and it is no longer listed, the animal has either been adopted or we received multiple inquiries and we are no longer accepting additional inquiries.

 Don’t See the Type of Animal You Are Interested In?